quixio/quix-streams/README.md

 App.run()
 ```

-Quix Streams allows multiple configurations to leverage resources while reading and writing data from a Topic depending on the use case, frequencies, language and data types.
+Quix Streams allows multiple configurations to leverage resources while reading and writing data from a Topic depending on the use case, frequencies, language, and data types.

 For full documentation of how to [<b>Read</b>](https://www.quix.io/docs/sdk/read.html) and [<b>Write</b>](https://www.quix.io/docs/sdk/write.html) time-series and non time-series data with Quix Streams, [visit our docs](https://www.quix.io/docs/sdk/introduction.html).